 Explore itineraries heading to warm waters from Baltimore here.

-Meanwhile, New Orleans has weeklong Western Caribbean cruises and Bahamas itineraries for anyone in the Pelican state; and Galveston, Texas offers four-, five- and seven-night Western Caribbean sailings, plus an extraordinary, intercontinental trip to Spain with a stop in Azores, Portugal along the way.
+New Orleans has weeklong Western Caribbean cruises and Bahamas itineraries for anyone in the Pelican state, reaching destinations like Cozumel, Mexico and Nassau, Bahamas; and Galveston, Texas offers four-, five- and seven-night Western Caribbean sailings, plus an extraordinary, intercontinental trip to Spain with a stop in Azores, Portugal along the way.

 You can discover your next escape departing from the southern U.S. here.